 Toads eat a wide variety of insect pests, and they are welcome visitors to our garden.
 Camouflaged and often hard to spot until they hop out of the way, toads search through mulch and around plants in search of their insect prey.

-During the hottest times of the day, toads will seek out a cool and shady spot where they can borrow down into the ground and conserve their precious moisture, and making a toad house for the garden gives them an inviting place to stay.
+During the hottest times of the day, toads will seek out a cool and shady spot where they can burrow down into the ground and conserve their precious moisture.
+Making a toad house for the garden gives them an inviting place to stay.

 Things You Need:

-Score the inside of the flowerpot along the backside of the doorway, and then snap out the terracotta pieces with pliers.
-Clean up the rough (or sharp) edges with sandpaper or a metal file.
+Using the cutoff disc, score the inside of the flowerpot along the backside of the doorway, and then snap out the terracotta pieces with pliers.
+Clean up the rough (or sharp) edges with the cutoff disc, sandpaper or a metal file.

-After covering the flowerpot with Wampum, spreading a layer of sand grout over the toad house will fill in all of the gaps between the pieces of Wampum.
+After covering the flower pot with Wampum, spread a layer of sand grout over the toad house to fill in all of the gaps between the pieces of Wampum.
 Available at craft stores, sand grout comes in a variety of colors.
-Choose a neutral colored grout to emphasize the colors of the Wampum.
+Choose a neutral-colored grout to highlight the colors of the Wampum.

-Mix the grout with water according the manufacturer's directions, until the grout resembles the consistency of loose pancake batter.
-Spread a layer of grout on to the toad house, gently pressing it into the gaps between the pieces of Wampum.
+Mix the grout with water according to the manufacturer's directions, until the grout resembles the consistency of loose pancake batter.
+Spread a layer of grout onto the toad house, gently pressing it into the gaps between the pieces of Wampum.
 Wipe away the extra grout covering any of the Wampum and smooth out grout lines between the pieces.

 As the grout sets up, a haze begins to form.
 Using a damp sponge, clean away any remaining grout from the surface of the Wampum and finish smoothing over the grout lines between each piece.
 Allow the finished toad house to dry.

 The Toad House Is Ready for the Garden!